Get ready to talk to your health care professional.

 Write your own questions here:

-Would you like a reminder to ask your doctor about ZOSTAVAX (Zoster Vaccine Live)?
+Would you like a reminder to ask your health care professional about ZOSTAVAX?

-We’ll e-mail you before your doctor’s visit to remind you to ask about your risk for Shingles and what you should know about ZOSTAVAX, the vaccine that can help prevent Shingles.SIGN UP FOR AN APPOINTMENT REMINDER
+We’ll e-mail you before your visit with your health care professional to remind you to ask about your risk for Shingles and what you should know about ZOSTAVAX, the vaccine that can help prevent Shingles.Sign up for an appointment reminder.

 ZOSTAVAX is a vaccine used for adults 50 years of age or older to prevent Shingles (also known as zoster).

 - ZOSTAVAX does not protect everyone, so some people who get the vaccine may still get Shingles.

 - You should not get ZOSTAVAX if you are allergic to any of its ingredients, including gelatin or neomycin, have a weakened immune system, take high doses of steroids, or are pregnant or plan to become pregnant.
 You should not get ZOSTAVAX to prevent chickenpox.

 - Talk to your health care professional if you plan to get ZOSTAVAX (Zoster Vaccine Live) at the same time as PNEUMOVAX®23 (Pneumococcal Vaccine Polyvalent) because it may be better to get these vaccines at least 4 weeks apart.